With over 1,000 attendees and over 50 adoptable horses last year, WE CAN’T WAIT for 2021!

 We will have increased stadium seating, sound and a much larger program for attendees.
 We will also allow time before the Exhibitor Dinner Friday for a meet / greet with trainers and judges.

-We will have 10-15 Trainers in each of the divisions: Amateur and Pro.
-All trainers will take part in all 3 portions of the competition, including freestyle.
+We will have 12-15 Trainers in each of the divisions: Amateur and Pro.
+Top Half of Am.
+Trainers will take part in the freestyle, and all Pro trainers will take part.

 All horses must be adopted through the HOP process.

-Should a trainer’s horse not adopt out during the event, trainers have the option to take the horse back and receive 75% of whatever fee they set after the event, but the horse must adopt through our adoption process and on our adoption agreement at Heart of Phoenix Equine Rescue.
+Should a trainer’s horse not adopt out during the event, trainers may be given the options, based on whether they performed very well during the event, to take the horse back and receive 75% of whatever fee they set after the event, but the horse must adopt through our adoption process and on our adoption agreement at Heart of Phoenix Equine Rescue.